tianyi5309/DecToFrac/README.md

 11 Aug - Fixed bugs with dividing by zero and pushed integer into array regardless of size

+11 Aug - Changed code to use Euclidean Algorithm (To avoid floating inaccuracies)

 ### TODO
-- Use Euclidean algorithm to avoid float inaccuracies

 - Also check for square roots / cube roots etc

 - Support negative numbers

 - Support input of decimals < 1 like ".1234"

+- Compute uncertainty to reduce building fraction and testing (Previously done and scrapped due to inaccuracy / complexity)